 Polaroid Originals film is different from the Polaroid film of the past.
-Much of the chemistry and components used by Polaroid(™) are no longer available, so when we began making our film, we had to reinvent the film new materials and a new formula.
+Much of the chemistry and components used by Polaroid(™) are no longer available, so we had to reinvent the film using entirely new materials and a new formula.
 Needless to say, it wasn’t easy.

-One downside of this is that Polaroid Originals film is slightly frame thicker than the old Polaroid(™) film sheets.
+One downside of this is that Polaroid Originals film sheets are slightly thicker than the old Polaroid(™) film sheets.
 As a result, it’s not possible to fit 10 photos in the film cartridge, and we obviously can’t change the size of the film cartridge – because then it wouldn’t fit in the camera.
-The only solution was to put 8 film in each pack, instead of 10.
+The only solution was to put 8 film sheets in each pack, instead of 10.

 Learn more about the differences between Polaroid Originals film and Polaroid (™) film here.